imarc/handbook/strategy.markdown

 Stakeholders often mistake their own needs for their users' needs.
 It's our job to help align stakeholder's goals with our users' needs.

+Batching in small groups can reduce time spent on-site but saves little time overall, and tend to result in less detailed information from all participants.
+Interviewing senior stakeholders effectively tends to be staff- and time-intensive.

 ### Competitive Analysis